wmoon1/javaSpring/README.md

 Features
 Saving the department for participant
-Easy to search the paticipant who saved from database
+Easy to search the paticipant who saved from database for now